 - Start early – When sightseeing in Barcelona, get an early start each day.
 That way, you can pack as many attractions in as possible.
 In general, starting early in the morning also helps you avoid crowds.

 - Don’t activate your All-Inclusive card in the afternoon – One of the biggest mistakes you can make is activating your All-Inclusive Pass late in the day.
-Keep in mind that your Go Barcelona pass is activated the first time you use it.
-Because the All-Inclusive card works on a consecutive day basis, you don’t want to use up your first day by activating it at 4 P.M.
+Keep in mind that your Go City: Barcelona All-Inclusive Pass is activated the first time you use it.
+Because the All-Inclusive Pass works on a consecutive day basis, you don’t want to use up your first day by activating it at 4 P.M.

-- Save non-included attractions for another day – When in Barcelona, you’ll definitely want to visit the Basilica de la Sagrada Familia.
-You may also be interested in some of the city’s other attractions that are not included on your card.
-Save those sites for after your pass has expired, or visit them before you activate the card.
+- Save non-included attractions for another day – You may also be interested in some of the city’s other attractions that are not included on your card.
+Save those sights (or the beach) for after your pass has expired, or visit them before you activate the card.

 Purchasing your pass is super simple.
-Just follow this link to buy your Go Barcelona Pass now!
+Just follow this link to buy your Go City: Barcelona All-Incluisve Pass now!

 You will receive your pass digitally.
-From there, you can either print out a paper copy of your pass or use the Go City App on your mobile phone.
-Personally, I like to use my mobile phone for entry but I also carry a paper copy in my pocket just in case.
+From there, you can either print out a paper copy of your pass or use the Go City App on your mobile phone for entry.

-If you’re traveling to Barcelona, the Go Barcelona Pass is certainly worth consideration.
-With access to over 30 of the most popular attractions in Barcelona, the pass could certainly save you time and money.
+If you’re traveling to Barcelona, Go City’s Barcelona All-Inclusive Pass is definitely worth consideration.
+With access to over 45 of the most popular attractions in Barcelona, the pass could certainly save you time and money.

-I think the 7-day Go Barcelona Explorer Pass is likely your best option.
-You’ll save about as much money as you would with a 3-day All-Inclusive Pass, however you’ll have 30 days to use it.
+I think Go City’s 7-day Barcelona Explorer Pass is likely your best option.
+You’ll save about as much as you would with a 3-day All-Inclusive Pass, however you’ll have 60 days to use it.

 Thanks so much for reading!
 Enjoy your trip to Barcelona, and – until next time – happy traveling!